The desire to know another’s soul will end all other desires.

 You can’t.

 Repurposing Rumi’s quote in this way feels like the only true way to live.
+We all need family, community, and a sense of belonging.
+The only way to do this, I’d argue, is to pivot from being selfish to being selfless.

 And by being selfless, you become the better version of yourself that went from wanting and having to giving and sharing.
+Because, what if, in order to find yourself, you take genuine interest in what others care for and are passionate about?

 What if, with this newfound curiosity, you become, in a way, more human, more connected?